-- To begin, lie on your back with your knees bent and feet supported or kneel on your hands and knees. - Gently tighten your lower abdominal muscles by pulling your lower belly in towards your spine.
-Try to keep your upper abdominal muscles relaxed throughout the exercise. - Hold for 3 to 5 seconds, whilst breathing normally. - Repeat 6 to 10 times, 3 times a day.
+- To begin, lie on your back with your knees bent and feet supported or kneel on your hands and knees. - Breathe in, then breathe out and as you do so gently tighten your lower abdominal muscles by pulling your lower belly in towards your spine.
+Try to keep your upper abdominal muscles relaxed throughout the exercise. - Hold for 3 to 5 seconds, whilst breathing normally. - Repeat 6 to 10 times, 4 times a day.